gaozilin2005/ip/docs/README.md

 Cat is a simple desktop chatbot that helps you keep track of tasks.
 It supports **todos, deadlines, events**, and comes with a friendly GUI built with JavaFX.

+## Quick Start
+1. Download the latest cat.jar file from the releases
+2. Double-click the jar file to launch Cat
+3. Type commands in the text box and press Enter or click "Send"
+4. Cat will respond and help you manage your tasks!

 ## Adding todos

 Adds a simple task without any date.